Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8inclass.md

 Our specific goal is linked to gaining experience and asking questions about this week’s fundamental bioengineering concepts, including:

-— how simple actions can lead to complex behaviors,
+— How simple actions can lead to complex behaviors,

-— how patterns and behavior can be encoded implicitly or across a distributed system,
+— How patterns and behavior can be encoded implicitly or across a distributed system,

-— how external physical forces can interact with simple agents to realize shape and form.
+— How external physical forces can interact with simple agents to realize shape and form.

 To explore these concepts we are challenging you to realize three types of behaviors that illustrate the three modes of patterning.